OSGeo/gdal/gdal/doc/source/drivers/raster/zarr.rst

   order in encoded chunks.
 Only useful when using compression.
 Defaults to C.
   Changing to F may improve depending on array content.

+- **STRING_FORMAT=ASCII/UNICODE**: Whether to use the numpy type for ASCII-only strings or Unicode strings.
+Unicode strings take 4 byte per character.
+  Defaults to ASCII.

 - **DIM_SEPARATOR=string**: Dimension separator in chunk filenames.
   Default to decimal point for ZarrV2 and slash for ZarrV3.